 Areas of Focus

 Kathleen has defended numerous product liability cases for manufacturers and providers of products or product information, involving pharmaceuticals, medical devices, industrial and construction equipment, recreational and marine products, and household appliances.
-She has also handled medical equipment claims, including catheters, clips, clamps, sprays, Hoyer lifts and other devices.
-She has tried product liability cases, handled appeals and argued cases before the Pennsylvania Superior Court.
-Additionally, she has defended cases involving wrongful death and serious injuries including brain injuries and quadriplegia.
+She has also handled medical device claims, including catheters, clips, clamps, sprays, Hoyer lifts and other devices.

 General Liability and Construction Experience

-Kathleen handles complex cases, such as construction, general, dram shop, and premises liability.
-She has handled personal injury cases stemming from minor matters, such as slip-and-fall accidents, to major, high-exposure incidents at construction sites.
-Whether an injury stems from an accident or a crime, Kathleen is able to advise and counsel insurers on how best to handle the ensuing legal challenges.
-Her clients include major construction companies and prominent corporations and entities.
+Kathleen handles construction, general, dram shop, and premises liability, ranging from minor matters, such as slip-and-fall accidents, to major, high-exposure incidents at construction sites.
+Whether an injury stems from an accident or a crime, Kathleen is able to advise clients on how best to handle the ensuing legal challenges.

 Awards & Distinctions